zinebmalty/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 **Insight:** This indicates inefficiencies in delivery planning and execution.
 **Insight:** The logistics system is optimized for high-volume, low-speed delivery, while faster shipping options are not reliably supported.

-### Category-Level Insights

-- Golf Bags & Carts (68.85% late, low volume) suggest issues related to bulky or non-standard items
-- High-volume categories such as Cameras (58% late) indicate internal processing limitations

-- Categories with higher average benefit per order tend to fall within the high-profit / high-risk zone

-**Insight:** This creates a risk to both customer satisfaction and long-term business performance.

 ### System-Wide Observation